tbejaoui1/ME_Masters_Matlab_Code/README.md

 All code will be found in the folder titled 'code'.

+Data used will be found in the folder titled 'ME DATA'.

 Report can be found in the folder titled 'Final Report'.